Posted on Tuesday 09 November 2021

 But it’s a huge step in the right direction, especially when it comes to working on the gender pay gap for women and for supporting minority women.
 In the liquor server segment alone, approximately 80 percent of workers are women.
 Of this percentage, many have newly relocated to Canada, are minorities, or both.

-And because British Columbia is notoriously one of the most expensive provinces to live in Canada, increasing the minimum wage can help ease financial concerns for long-time residents and newcomers alike.
+Because British Columbia is notoriously one of the most expensive provinces to live in Canada, increasing the minimum wage can help ease financial concerns for long-time residents and newcomers alike.
 It can also be a great boost for the local economy and improve employee retention, among other benefits.
+Others might also find recourse in taking loans with fair interest rates.
+But be cautious to avoid financial scams of all sorts.

 Hey, at the very least, a higher hourly pay makes getting out of bed on a Monday morning that much easier – and that’s something we can all get behind.